 – respect for copyright and related rights, as well as adherence to the principles of scientific ethics;

-– compliance with the principles of fair Competition;
+– compliance with the principles of fair Call;

 – prevention of conflict of interests during the review and Expert Evaluation of research and development projects.

-- The purpose of the Expert Evaluation of the application is to compile conclusions and recommendations substantiated by the expert as to the ability of the participant of the Competition to implement research and developments project at the appropriate level for the form of project evaluation established by the Scientific Council of the Foundation in its decision with regard to the Competition.
+- The purpose of the Expert Evaluation of the application is to compile conclusions and recommendations substantiated by the expert as to the ability of the participant of the Call to implement research and developments project at the appropriate level for the form of project evaluation established by the Scientific Council of the Foundation in its decision with regard to the Call.